amnis-dev/amnis-sys/README.md

 ## Introduction

-AmnisSys provides a solid foundation for developing full-stack web/mobile applications.
-Syncronizing and managing data between a clients and services has never ben easier.
+AmnisSys provides a solid foundation for developing and managing full-stack web/mobile applications.
+Greatly simplifies syncronizing, caching, and managing data behaviors between a clients and services.

 ## Packages

-### Extensions
+### Plugins

-These extensions are robust and complete functional systems that seamlessly extend the core capabilities of AmnisSys.
-These extensions add comprehensive, modular functionalities to the framework, allowing the situational enhancement of applications without having to build from scratch.
+These plugins are complete functional systems that extend the capabilities of AmnisSys.
+These plugin packages can be asynchronously imported, allowing the situational enhancements.

 | package | latest | description |
 | --- | --- | --- |